shibojia98/Portfolio/Altair_Intern_Samples/Gearbox_Sample/Altair_1.md

 # Shibo's Altair Internship Work Sample (Gearbox)
 <span style="color:black"> This page showcases one of Shibo's projects during his internship at Altair: Structural Optimization of a Gearbox Using HyperMesh.
-Selected models have been chosen for demonstration purposes.<br> In accordance with Altair's guidelines, all images and models have been watermarked, and any sensitive information has been obscured to ensure the privacy and security of client data.</span><br>
+Selected models have been chosen for demonstration purposes.<br> *In accordance with Altair's guidelines, all images and models have been watermarked, and any sensitive information has been obscured to ensure the privacy and security of client data.</span><br><br>
-<span style="color:black"> Optimization process of a few components is also provide:</span><br>
+<span style="color:black"> Optimization process of a few components is also provide:</span>
-- <span style="color:black"> Topology Optimization of Gear</span><br>
+- <span style="color:black"> Topology Optimization of Gear</span>
-- <span style="color:black"> Shape Optimization of Shaft</span><br><br>
+- <span style="color:black"> Shape Optimization of Shaft</span>

 <span style="color:black"> The following optimization result is just one of many possible solutions generated:</span><br>